ttkorhonen/myDocument/docs/genericdocs/EPICS_Intro.rst

 -  Device Drivers: Device drivers handle access to external devices.

--  Channel Access or pvAccess: The interface between the external world and the IOC.
+-  Channel Access or pvAccess  :doc:`pvAccess <pvxs:overview>`: The interface between the external world and the IOC.
 It provides the interface for accessing the (EPICS) database via the network.